-- The interest receivable accrued using the effective interest rate method; and - Assumed scrap profits on the proportion of the Group's pledge book that is not expected to be redeemed, i.e. those loans upon which the Group does not recognise interest due to the uncertainty of recovery.

-- (ii) Other trade receivables and other assets are considered to have fair values which are the same as their book values due to the short period over which they will be recovered.
-Book values for both Cheque Cashing and financial services trade receivables are calculated net of provisions, and hence represent the Group's best estimate of recovery values based upon recent debt collections experience. - (iii) Cash and cash equivalents are all held on interest bearing bank accounts are considered to have a fair value the same as their book value. - (iv) For borrowings and trade and other payables, the book value approximates to fair value because of their short maturities and interest rates where applicable.
+- (i) For trade receivables relating to Pawnbroking, the fair value has been calculated by adding: - The principal outstanding on pawn loans; - The interest receivable accrued using the effective interest rate method based on assumed redemption; and - Assumed scrap profits on the proportion of the Group's pledge book that is not expected to be redeemed, i.e. those loans upon which the Group does not recognise interest due to the uncertainty of recovery. - (ii) Other trade receivables and other assets are considered to have fair values which are the same as their book values due to the short period over which they will be recovered.
+Book values for both cheque cashing and financial services trade receivables are calculated net of provisions, and hence represent the Group's best estimate of recovery values based upon recent debt collections experience. - (iii) Cash and cash equivalents are all held on interest bearing bank accounts are considered to have a fair value the same as their book value. - (iv) For borrowings and trade and other payables, the book value approximates to fair value because of their short maturities and interest rates where applicable.
 None of the trade or other payables are interest bearing.
 The borrowings are all held at floating interest rates which approximate market rates, and accordingly, the book value and fair value are the same.

-The fair value of the Pawnbroking trade receivables is determined using a model where the inputs are derived from historical trends monitored by the group.
+The fair value of the pawnbroking trade receivables is determined using a model where the inputs are derived from historical trends monitored by the Group.
 This valuation therefore falls within level 3 of the fair value hierarchy in IAS 39.
 The fair value of all other financial instruments is equivalent to their book value due to their short maturities.